 Refinables

-Precious Metals Refinables are non-waste complex UVCB (unknown or variable composition, complex reaction products or of biological materials) intermediates resulting from a primary and/or secondary refining stream containing precious metals.
+More specifically, precious metals refinables are non-waste complex UVCB (unknown or variable composition, complex reaction products or of biological materials) intermediates resulting from a primary and/or secondary refining stream containing precious metals.
 The complexity of these refining streams results from the fact that they arise from a variety of non-ferrous metals refining streams with a valuable presence of precious metals.
-These streams are collected by specialized refiners which apply the necessary pyro- and hydro-metallurgical processes to recover the precious metal content.

 Registration and Timeline